Southwark and Vauxhall Waterworks Company: Infrastructure

 The amalgamated company established waterworks at Battersea Fields with two depositing reservoirs with a capacity of 32 million gallons; and two filtering reservoirs holding 11 million gallons.
 In 1850 the company's water was described by the microbiologist Arthur Hassall as "the most disgusting which I have ever examined".

-The Metropolis Water Act 1852 was enacted "to make provision for securing the supply to the Metropolis of pure and wholesome water".
-Under the Act, it became unlawful for any water company to extract water for domestic use from the tidal reaches of the Thames after 31 August 1855, and from 31 December 1855 all such water was required to be "effectually filtered".
+The Metropolis Water Act 1852 (15 & 16 Vict. c.
+84) was enacted "to make provision for securing the supply to the Metropolis of pure and wholesome water".
+Under the act, it became unlawful for any water company to extract water for domestic use from the tidal reaches of the Thames after 31 August 1855, and from 31 December 1855 all such water was required to be "effectually filtered".
 In the meantime, an outbreak of cholera in 1854 led to the deaths of an estimated 4,267 people supplied by the company.

 To comply with the legislation, the Southwark and Vauxhall Company built new waterworks in Hampton between Molesey and Sunbury Locks in 1855.
 The site was shared in a joint venture with the Grand Junction Waterworks Company and the West Middlesex Waterworks Company.
 The company also constructed the Stain Hill Reservoirs and a 36 in direct water main to Battersea, its main network of smaller mains spreading out along the route.
 A third reservoir was opened later in the year between Nunhead Cemetery and Peckham Rye.

 Notwithstanding this, in 1878 from contamination or low-quality filtration, this water company had substantially the worst quality of water.
 This may in part have been due to less used, uncovered filter beds in Battersea which were soon after 1900 made defunct.
 Dr. Frankland's analysis of water supplied to London during the month of October 1876 gave a relative degree of organic impurity compared to a given volume of the Kent Company's water.
 He also compared the samples from those of August and September.
 Organic impurity was measured relative to the Kent Water Company's benchmark, who supplied part of London (in areas, in direct competition with the others).
 The figures were:

 The water delivered by the latter five companies, drawing their supply exclusively from the Thames, when compared with that supplied in August and September, showed a marked deterioration in quality.
 It had a higher proportion of contamination with organic matter.
 The sample of the Southwark Company's water was poorest: "slightly turbid from insufficient filtration, and contained moving organisms".

 By 1903 the SVWC supplied a population of 860,173 in 128,871 houses of which 122,728 (95.3%) had a constant supply.